daniel-locatelli/daniellocatelli/README.md

 ## Workflow
 - Notion as a CMS: I have an opinionated set of [databases on Notion](#notion-structure), where I create all the pages and subpages.
 - A custom Astro integration queries these databases at the beginning of every build using [Notion API](https://developers.notion.com/).
-Then it automatically downloads the files, saves them at `src/assets/notion`, and saves a jpg version of the database cover at `public/notion` to be used as og-image.
+Then it automatically downloads the files, saves them at `src/assets/notion`, and saves a jpg version of the database cover at `public/media` to be used as og-image.
 The download only happens if the file does not yet exist.
 And the requests follow [Notion API request limits](https://developers.notion.com/reference/request-limits).
 - Astro builds the static website, taking full advantage of the image optimization features.
 - The website is hosted on Cloudflare.

 ## Notion structure
 Notion API already comes with some basic data, like page ID, page cover, and page icon.
 These were extended using an interface so I could have my own opinionated types.

-### Pages as Notion databases
+### 1. Pages as Notion databases
 This database contains the pages' information.
 For example, the 'Projects' item refers to the page https://daniellocatelli.com/projects.
 The only exception is the "Homepage," which refers to the root https://daniellocatelli.com/

-**Schema:**
+#### 1.1.
+Pages Schema
 |Name|CoverAlt|Local|Description_en|Description_de|Description_pt|Status|DatabaseRef|FullName|ShortDescription_en|Tags|
 |----|--------|-----|--------------|--------------|--------------|------|-----------|--------|-------------------|----|
 |string|string|string|string|string|string|status|SelectProperty[]|string|string|SelectProperty[]|